paveldn/haier-esphome/README.md

   - **name (Required, string):** The name of the sensor.
   - **id (Optional, [ID](https://esphome.io/guides/configuration-types.html#config-id)):** ID of the sensor, can be used for code generation
   - All other options from Sensor.
+- **supported_modes (Optional, list):** Can be used to disable some of AC modes Possible values: OFF (use quotes in opposite case ESPHome will convert it to False), AUTO, COOL, HEAT, DRY, FAN_ONLY
 - **supported_swing_modes (Optional, list):** Can be used to disable some swing modes if your AC does not support it.
 Possible values: OFF (use quotes in opposite case ESPHome will convert it to False), VERTICAL, HORIZONTAL, BOTH
 - All other options from [Climate](https://esphome.io/components/climate/index.html#config-climate).